Deborah O'Neill: Political career

-O'Neill would go on to serve, primarily, in federal politics.
-Her main areas of activity having been the policy areas of small business, finance and corporations, women's rights and education.
+O'Neill would go on to serve in politics, primarily in the federal sphere.
+Her main areas of activity having been the policy areas of finance and corporations, women's rights, education and defence.
 She is connected to the conservative right flank of the Labor party, a member the "shoppies" faction, backed by the Shop, Distributive and Allied Employees Association, along with senior Labor figures including Don Farrell and Jacinta Collins.

 State politics

 Her political life began in New South Wales state politics, challenging the Liberal Party's Chris Hartcher for the seat of Gosford in the state election of 2003, reducing his margin to 272 votes.
 She challenged Hartcher again in the 2007 NSW election, this time in the newly created seat of Terrigal, but was defeated.